 Groups of women in swirling skirts, necks heavy with beads, shoulders covered in woolen shawls, dance in step along the cobbled street.
-Diablos Humas, men wearing two-faced devil masks made of heavy, bright-colored fabrics stomp their way down the street.
+Diablo Huma, a two-faced demon masked in heavy, bright-colored fabrics stomps its way down the street.
 Occasionally a man or woman will greet the crowd with a pitcher of chicha, a drink made from fermented corn, and offer ladlefuls from a single cup of a hollowed gourd.
 The wildness begins to take on a life of its own.

 If you stand next to a wall or a building with an open window, or even just walk by too closely, you may get water dropped on your head or a water gun aimed in your direction.
 Just standing and watching the parade might get you plastered with colored flour and water… this one isn’t so much fun.
 None of this is meant to be mean.
 In fact, you should take it as a compliment… the locals are including you in the fun.
 If you don’t like the idea of becoming a target, don’t go to this parade.

 However, if you want to take part in the fun, there will be plenty of carioca for sale on the streets.